mmkal/p-suite/readme.md

 If you're not sure which promise module you want to use yet, or you want to use a combination of them, you can get them all from a single install.
 However, it's very unlikely that you'll need them all, so if you are concerned about the size of your node_modules, you should install the individual packages.

-For browser usage, or if bundle size is a concern for any other reason, you should be able to use the individual exports (for example `import pMemoize from 'p-suite/p-memoize'`) without negatively impacting your bundle size.
-But make sure to test this using a bundle analyzer if you're concerned.
+For browser usage, or if bundle size is a concern for any other reason, you can use the individual exports (for example `import pMemoize from 'p-suite/p-memoize'`) without negatively impacting your bundle size.

 ## Packages